mobilizejs/mobilize.js/docs/manual/source/integrations/wordpress.rst

 * Install plug-in through Wordpress add plug-ins

 Mobilize.js for Wordpress plug-in will insert mobilize.js script on your Wordpress blog.
-It will also switch to default theme (twentyten) so that custom themes don't break
+It will also use the default theme (twentyten) for mobile clients, as old custom themes might not be compatible with mobilize.js.

 Settings and optimizations
 -----------------------------